Non-perturbative Analysis of Various Mass Generation by Gluonic Dressing Effect with the Schwinger-Dyson Formalism in QCD

-{ In terms of the structure of exotic hadrons and heavy hadronic states, diquarks have been considered as important effective degrees of freedom.
-The diquark is composed of two quarks with gluonic interaction, and it still strongly interacts with gluons because of its non-zero color charge.
-We investigate the gluonic dressing effect for a scalar diquark using the Schwinger-Dyson formalism in the Landau gauge.
-The scalar diquark is treated as an extended fundamental field like a meson in effective hadron models.
-The Schwinger-Dyson equation for the scalar diquark diagrammatically has an additional 4-point interaction term, in comparison with the single quark case.
-Here, we introduce an effective size of the diquark inside a hadron, since it is a bound-state-like object of two quarks.
-The effective size and the bare mass of the diquark are free parameters in this scalar theory.
-The diquark effective size $R$ can be taken to be smaller than a hadron, $R\sim 1$ fm, and larger than a constituent quark, $R\sim 0.3$ fm.
-The bare mass is considered as twice of constituent quark mass or twice of running quark mass, which is determined by the Schwinger-Dyson equation for single quark.
-We find that the compact diquark with $R\simeq 0.3$ fm has a large effective mass about 900 MeV in both cases of bare mass, and therefore such a compact diquark is not acceptable in effective models for hadrons.
+{ { { \bf Abstract}{\bf \\[3mm] \textup{ As a topic of ``quantum color dynamics'', we study various mass generation of colored particles and gluonic dressing effect in a non-perturbative manner, using the Schwinger-Dyson (SD) formalism in (scalar) QCD.
+First, we review dynamical quark-mass generation in QCD in the SD approach as a typical fermion-mass generation via spontaneous chiral-symmetry breaking.
+Second, using the SD formalism for scalar QCD, we investigate the scalar diquark, a bound-state-like object of two quarks, and its mass generation, which is clearly non-chiral-origin.
+Here, the scalar diquark is treated as an extended colored scalar field, like a meson in effective hadron models, and its effective size $R$ is introduced as a form factor.
+As a diagrammatical difference, the SD equation for the scalar diquark has an additional 4-point interaction term, in comparison with the single quark case.
+The diquark size $R$ is taken to be smaller than a hadron, $R\sim 1$ fm, and larger than a constituent quark, $R\sim 0.3$ fm.
+We find that the compact diquark with $R\simeq 0.3$ fm has a large effective mass of about 900 MeV, and therefore such a compact diquark is not acceptable in effective models for hadrons.
 We also consider the artificial removal of 3- and 4-point interaction, respectively, to see the role of each term, and find that the 4-point interaction plays the dominant role of the diquark self-energy.
-Finally, we discuss the non-chiral origin mass generation mechanism of scalar diquark by non-perturbative gluonic dressing effect. \PACS{ {12.38.Aw}{General properties of QCD (dynamics, confinement, etc.)}\and {12.40.-y}{Other models for strong interactions}\and {14.65.-q}{Quarks}\and {14.70.Dj}{Gluons} } }
+From the above two different cases, quarks and diquarks, we guess that the mass generation of colored particles is a general result of non-perturbative gluonic dressing effect. }}} \\[4mm] { { \bf Keywords}{\bf \\[3mm] Dynamical Mass Generation; Diquarks; Schwinger-Dyson Formalism; QCD }